 “I do,” my husband said.
 “But what am I going to do there?”

-His answer upset and angered me more.
-All those days of discussion and planning evidently were not finding a home in his heart.
+His answer upset and angered me even more.
+All those days of discussion and planning evidently was not finding a home in his heart.
 My husband was clearly not ready to move on.
-While I had a clear vision for a new, fulfilling life, he simply could not visualize it.
+Disappointed and disillusioned, and I ripped up our carefully thought-out plans and threw them in the garbage.

-Unfortunately, doors continued to close for employment in Saskatchewan.
-And my husband’s peace of mind continued to deteriorate.
-With only a few courses left to complete his Bachelor of Theology—his passion for the last five years—my husband couldn’t seem to get himself to sit down and complete his degree, despite the fact that he finally had loads of time.
-I didn’t understand it at the time, but my husband was slowly sliding into depression.
+Unfortunately, employment doors continued to close for my husband in Saskatchewan.
+Anxious that he do something productive, I encouraged him to finish his Bachelor of Theology--his passion for the last five years, with only a few courses to go—but my husband couldn’t seem to get himself to sit down and complete it, despite the fact that he finally had loads of time.
+I didn’t understand it at the time, but my husband was sliding into depression.

 Meanwhile, we were contending with dwindling finances.
-By the time tax season rolled around, the financial resources my husband had received when he was let go--those not locked up in RRSPs--had disappeared.
-With months to wait before he qualified for employment insurance and desperate to prove his self-worth, my husband intensified his job search, this time expanding his search into Ontario, Alberta, and British Columbia.
+By the time he paid his taxes, the money my husband had received when he was let go--those not locked up in RRSPs--had dissipated.
+With months to wait before he qualified for employment insurance and desperate to prove his self-worth, my husband intensified and expanded his job search into Ontario, Alberta, and British Columbia.
+Perplexingly, looking for a job on the east coast never came up.

 After more failed interviews, when an opportunity arose for him to work part-time for a consulting company right in our own city, my husband jumped at the chance.
 I had my concerns as the position was outside his area of gifting and comfort zone.